Nastra julia

 Nastra julia, the Julia's skipper, is a species of butterfly in the family Hesperiidae.
 It is found in North America from southern Texas to central Mexico.

 The wingspan is 24–29 mm.
 Adults are on wing year-round in southern Texas and from April to October in the rest of the range.

 The larvae feed on Cynodon dactylon.
 Adults feed on flower nectar.

+Description

+The upperside of the wing is dark brown.
+The forewing has 2 to 5 pale spots, while the hindwing is unmarked.
+The underside of the wing is yellow-brown and the veins are the same color.
+The wing span ranges from 15/16 to 1 1/8 inches or 2.4 to 2.9 centimeters.